 Bright gold in the glass.
 Abundant nose of baked quince and spices.
 Echoed on the rich full-bodied palate with butterscotch and a slim but sturdy backbone of acidity.
 Priced low enough for fried chicken.
 Built voluptuous enough for boiled lobster.
-Enjoy with either or anything in between. — 9 months ago
+Enjoy with either or anything in between. — a year ago

 A great vintage and stupidly good with Hedy’s Melted Racklette Confit Potatoes with smoked olive oil.
 What a pair!!!